stappersg/vBook/src/tuto/0/basic.md

 > Note that, if the `fallback.vsl` script is not present in the rule folder, vSMTP loads the previous 'deny transaction' rule by default.

-Lets create rules for the `doe-family.com` domain.
+Let's create rules for the `doe-family.com` domain.

 ```diff
 /etc/vsmtp